JuliaAI/LearnAPI.jl/docs/src/index.md

 - An object which generates ordered sequences of individual **observations** is called **data**.
-For example a `DataFrame` instance, from [DataFrames.jl](https://dataframes.juliadata.org/stable/), is considered data, the observatons being the rows.
+For example a `DataFrame` instance, from [DataFrames.jl](https://dataframes.juliadata.org/stable/), is considered data, the observations being the rows.
 A matrix can be considered data, but whether the observations are rows or columns is ambiguous and not fixed by LearnAPI.

-- Each machine learning model's behaviour is governed by a number of user-specified **hyperparameters**.
+- Each machine learning model's behavior is governed by a number of user-specified **hyperparameters**.
 The regularization parameter in ridge regression is an example.
 Hyperparameters are data-independent.
 For example, the number of target classes is not a hyperparameter.